jonvw28/kew_grasses/README.md

 The number of taxonomists was calculated by taking WCSP data set and collecting the entries for each time window.
 In this instance the filtering of the species as per above was not used as it was deemed appropriate to keep all of the data as this represents the effort in grass taxonomy at the time.
 This includes authors whose work is later moved into synonomy or working on various sub-species and hybrids.
 In general, these authors still represent taxonomic effort at the time.
 It is however possible to set the script to apply such filters should the user desire.

 For the collected data for each time winow, the primary authors are then collected.
 To these strings the names are split based upon commas, & and the specific taxonomic symbols in and ex.
-By default the authors after the string 'in' are included as these represent authors on the paper that published the species description, and hence were active at the time of publication (the authors before the 'in' are always included as these are the authors of the description).
+By default the string of names is split wherever a comma is found.
+Also the default is for the authors after the string 'in' are included as these represent authors on the paper that published the species description, and hence were active at the time of publication (the authors before the 'in' are always included as these are the authors of the description).
 For the string 'ex' the authors to the right are always included (as these are the authors of the descriptions), but by default the names to the left are excluded as these represent the taxonomist to whom the name is attributed, but this can be historic and so does not necessarily represent taxonomic effort at the time.
+The user is able to change whether there is splitting based on commas, in and ex and whether the above described names are included or not.

 ## Model Fitting